HomeBlog Home

 9. Braddock Park

-Most homes for sale in Braddock Park have two to four bedrooms and up to three bathrooms.
-Ranging between 1,597 to 2,523 square feet, this neighborhood's average price per square foot is $238.
+Most homes for sale in Braddock Park have two to four bedrooms and up to three bathrooms, ranging between 1,597 to 2,523 square feet, with an average price per square foot of $238.
+This pricing makes Braddock Park one of the more affordable options for buyers seeking newer construction with modern amenities.

 Local Favorites: